Post-operative Nausea Vomiting PONV

 Guidelines for intraoperative prophylaxis for PONV

-For children >2 years who are to receive surgery requiring postoperative analgesia infusions with potential risk of PONV, CPMS recommend a minimum of two antiemetic interventions intraoperatively
+For children >2 years who will undergo surgery requiring postoperative analgesia infusions with potential risk of PONV, CPMS recommend a minimum of two antiemetic interventions intraoperatively.

 Eg: dexamethasone at induction and propofol supplemental infusion or total intravenous anaesthesia (TIVA) or 2nd antiemetic agent at surgery completion.

-Below recommendations are local to RCH and incorporate cost considerations
+Recommendations below are local to RCH and incorporate cost considerations:

 • Metoclopramide